zilishen/documentation/content/nms/adm/about/rbac-overview.md

 #### Example-Admin Role

 This is a custom role and not the built-in Admin role.
 This role has full access to all objects.
-Used to manage the full lifecycle of of all objects and data.
+It is used to manage the full lifecycle of all objects and data.

 Permissions: